 4.Combing and Brushing: The Right Tools and Techniques

-Using the right combs and brushes can make a world of difference in maintaining hair health.
+Using the right hair tools can make a world of difference in maintaining hair health.

 Wide-Tooth Comb: